maurasaxon/Saxon-Portfolio/Final_Project_COMPLETE.md

 Regarding color scheme, I purposefully made the story gendered by using pinks (#ffb6c1) and blues.
 Pink and blue make people think of babies because newborns are usually wrapped in a blue or pink blanket after they are born.
 I wanted people to subconsiously begin thinking about childbirth and their own mother's to get the reader emotionally involved.

-I really enjoyed this final project and having the opportunity to visualze a topic that I am passionate about; I am very grateful for having the opportunity to present this project to my classmates.
+I really enjoyed this final project and having the chance to visualze a topic that I am passionate about; I am very grateful for having the opportunity to present this project to my classmates.
 This is a topic that truly impacts everyone and people must acknowledge this disparity.
+Thank you!

 # Shorthand Link:
 https://carnegiemellon.shorthandstories.com/maternal-mortality/index.html